DLXPlugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

-= 4.0.0 =
+= 4.0.1 =
-Added new site plugins shortcode and block.
-The plugin's code and build tools have been updated to the latest standards.
+Fixing undefined index in the main shortcode output.